 Adding this one if you want positive vibes only on your weekend in Manchester.
 They have some really tasty brunch options, in a chilled out space.

-Cocktails for your weekend in Manchester
+Cocktails for your 24 hours in Manchester

 If you go anywhere for cocktails during your weekend in Manchester – make it Schofields.
 They do cocktails and they do them well.
 The staff are also so welcoming and despite the prices it really isn’t in the least bit pretentious.